 Data Analyst Degree and Certificate Program Overviews

-There are a number of degree options for those who are interested in becoming data analysts.
-Degree options include a bachelor's degree in computer science, master's degree in information science and graduate certificate in applied statistics.
+There are a number of degree options available for aspiring data analysts.
+Degree options include a bachelor's degree in computer science, a master's degree in information science and a graduate certificate in applied statistics.
 Each of these programs includes intense studies in mathematics, statistics and data analysis.
+Admission to graduate programs requires applicants to hold a bachelor's degree, sometimes with prerequisite math coursework.
 Graduates are prepared for careers in technology, finance, economics and more.

 Bachelor of Science in Computer Science